JasmineLIE/Vaults/Minor Groups & Miscellaneous/New Jersey/Devil Callers/Knights Of Nasa Chapter -- Devil Callers.md

 When the players approach them, they are fighting off [[Harvester]]s from the abandoned military base they have stationed themselves in since arriving to New Jersey.
 The military base contains old tech locked behind safes that they're trying to crack.

 At this point, they have lost [[Archdruid Slàine Ernudec]] to [[Edith Bane]].
 Believing the Bane Company responsible for the New Jersey Devil's unrest, they tried to strike the [[Pinelands Water Facility (Central Hub)]], but were quickly overwhelmed.
 In their retreat, Ernudec was captured.
-They pronounce her dead, and now the new Archdruid is her right-hand; [[Arcdruid Dorlamin]].
+They pronounce her dead, and now the new Archdruid is her right-hand; [[Archdruid Dorlamin]].

 [[Initiate Sheelvong Kavanaugh]] is less than happy with this sudden change in leadership.
 In her heart, Ernudec is her Archdruid, and she'll do anything to get her back, or die confirming her demise.